Post

 Introduction

-• Dynamic linker behavior (necessary to understand how does LD_PRELOAD works)
+• Dynamic linker behavior (to explain how LD_PRELOAD works)

-• Alternate runtimes (neccessary to understand what Nvidia Container Toolkit is, after all)
+• Alternate runtimes (to explain what the NVIDIA Container Toolkit is)

-• CUDA Forward Compatibility (necessary to understand why does the NVidia Container toolkit has a createContainer hook)
+• CUDA forward compatibility (why the toolkit uses a createContainer hook)

 While prestart hooks run in a clean, isolated context, createContainer hooks have a critical property: they inherit environment variables from the container image unless explicitly configured not to.